 Tom Cordaro, of Naperville, Illinois: Tom is the director of Justice and Outreach Ministry at St. Margaret Mary Parish in Naperville.
 He has served as chair of the Pax Christi USA National Council and has worked as a professional writer, organizer and activist in the faith-based peace movement for more than 25 years.
 He is the author of the award-winning book, Be Not Afraid: An Alternative to the War on Terror and To Wake the Nation, an introduction to nonviolent civil disobedience.
 Tom is also one of the founding members of Pax Christi USA’s anti-racism team and the anti-racism initiative, Brothers and Sisters All.

-John Dear of Springer, New Mexico: John is a peace activist, organizer, lecturer, retreat leader, and the author/editor of over 25 books, including: Living Peace, Mohandas Gandhi: Essential Writings, Mary of Nazareth, Prophet of Peace, The Questions of Jesus, You Will Be My Witnesses and Transfiguration.
+John Dear of Monterrey, CA: John is a peace activist, organizer, lecturer, retreat leader, and the author/editor of over 25 books, including: Living Peace, Mohandas Gandhi: Essential Writings, Mary of Nazareth, Prophet of Peace, The Questions of Jesus, You Will Be My Witnesses and Transfiguration.
 John served as the executive director of the Fellowship of Reconciliation from 1998-2000.
 He was the founder of Pax Christi New Mexico.
 Following the September 11th attacks on the World Trade Center, John began volunteering as a Red Cross chaplain and became one of the coordinators for the chaplain program.

-Marie Dennis of Washington, D.C.: Marie is co-president of Pax Christi International.
+Marie Dennis of Washington, D.C.: Marie is the former co-president of Pax Christi International.
 She is a former chairperson of the Pax Christi USA National Council and served as the director of the Maryknoll Office for Global Concerns until 2012.
 Marie holds a masters degree in moral theology from Washington Theological Union and honorary doctorates from Trinity University and Alvernia University.
 She is author or co-author of seven books, including Oscar Romero: Reflections on His Life and Writings and Diversity of Vocations.
 Marie has visited many parts of the world, including countries in conflict, for Maryknoll and Pax Christi International, most recently Jordan, Palestine, Egypt, Colombia, Croatia, Sudan, Iraq, Honduras and Haiti.
 Earlier she participated in peace delegations to Afghanistan, Israel-Palestine, El Salvador and Guatemala and election observer delegations to Zimbabwe, Mexico and Haiti.
 She is a lay woman, a mother of six and a grandmother.

 Rev. Doug Doussan of New Orleans, Louisiana: Doug is a former Chair of the PCUSA National Council and inspired the birth of Pax Christi New Orleans.
 As a member of Pax Christi’s Commission on Nonviolence, he developed Pax Christi’s Hawks and Doves conflict resolution program.
 He presently serves as the pastor of St. Gabriel’s Church in New Orleans.